2019 - Dr. M.G. Ramachandran Birth Centenary | Commemorative Coin

-The 2nd commemorative coin for the year 2019 was released to mark the Birth Centenary of Dr. M G Ramachandran.
+The 2nd commemorative coin of 2019 was released to mark the Birth Centenary of Dr. M. G. Ramachandran.

 Release Function: